TebasMartinez/mini-project-sql-customer-segmentation/README.md

 |Electronics       |43.0791 |50.2977            |5.8047               |26.4279                |496.6322776971861        |

 ## Answers to Business Questions
-- High-value segments: Which demographics generated the most revenue in their last purchase?
+- High-value segments: which demographics generated the most revenue in their last purchase?

 |Gender|Revenue (last purchase per customer)|
 |------|------------------------------------|